 EXPLANATORY STATEMENT

-Minute No. of 2014 – Minister for Justice
+Select Legislative Instrument No. 86, 2014

 Subject - Crimes Act 1914

 Crimes Amendment (Disclosure of Information) Regulation 2014

 Under section 91 of the Crimes Act 1914 (the Act), the Governor-General may make regulations, not inconsistent with the Act, prescribing all matters required or permitted by the Act to be prescribed or necessary or convenient to be prescribed for carrying out or giving effect to the Act.